Lay the foundation for a career in Professional Horticulture.

 There’s no doubt that the best learning experience happens when you place a fantastic teacher face to face with a small group of students, and give them all the time in the world to learn.

 This may have happened in the 60’s and 70’s (sometimes); but in today's world, it is simply not a viable economic proposition for many colleges.
 Too many people need to be trained, the world is changing too fast, and government finances simply cannot cope with funding this type of education any more.

 We have been exploring and refining techniques for distance learning; and doing so since 1979.

-Our horticulture diploma does work.
-If you apply yourself, do the work and pass the exams; you will have the ability top identify a wide range of plants; the knowledge to understand how to grow plants in a wide range of situations, and both skills and awareness of different sectors of the industry as a foundation for building a lifelong and flexible career in the horticulture profession.
+Our horticulture Proficiency Award 3 does work.
+If you apply yourself, do the work and pass the exams; you will have the ability top identify a wide range of plants; the knowledge to understand how to grow plants in a wide range of situations, and both skills and awareness of different sectors of the industry as a foundation for building a lifelong and flexible career in the horticulture profession

 The school's online book store offers a range of printed books and ebooks that have been chosen because they are both accurate and appropriate references for anyone studying our courses.